-To disable password protection, go back to the SYSTEM SETTING: ADVANCED > Security Settings > Power On Lock menu after opening the OSD menu system.
-Select Off by pressing $\langle \rangle$.
+- Open the OSD menu and go to the SYSTEM SETTING: ADVANCED > Advanced Security Settings > Power On Lock menu. - 2.
+Press ◄/▶ to select Off. - 3.
 The message 'INPUT PASSWORD' is displayed.
-Enter the current password.

-- If the password is correct, the OSD menu returns to the Security Settings page with 'Off' shown in the row of Power On Lock.
-You will not have to enter the password next time you turn on the projector. - If the password is incorrect, the password error message is displayed lasting for three seconds, and the message 'INPUT PASSWORD' is displayed for your retry.
-You can press MENU/EXIT on the projector or Exit on the remote control to cancel the change or try another password.

-Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.
+Enter the current password. - If the password is correct, the OSD menu returns to the Security Settings page with 'Off' shown in the row of Power On Lock.
+You will not have to enter the password next time you turn on the projector. - If the password is incorrect, the password error message is displayed lasting for 5 seconds, and the message 'INPUT PASSWORD' is displayed for your retry.
+You can press Exit to cancel or try another password. - Though the password function is disabled, you need to keep the old password in hand should you ever need to re-activate the password function by entering the old password.